VosDeMens/Toki-Musi/resources/guide_text.md

 <!-- - `jan moku` -> `cook` / `eater` (`moku` used as adjective) -->
 <!-- - `jan li moku` -> `the person is eating` (`moku` used as verb) -->
 <!---->
-Most words can be used in different ways, like nouns, and like verbs, and like adjectives.
+Most Toki Pona words can be used in different ways: like nouns, and like verbs, and like adjectives.
 If we want to talk about somebody being weird, many of us have the decency to try and avoid them noticing, so we could wait until they're gone, or we could do it in a language they probably don't understand.
 As a Dutch person I can usually get away with this abroad, but it can occasionally lead to painful scenarios.
 If somebody knows Toki Pona, they've probably accepted the fact that they're weird, so if anything it's exciting for them to overhear you.
-The word for person is `jan`, so if you want to say weird person, we could `jan nasa`.
+The word for person is `jan`, so if you want to say weird person, we could say `jan nasa`.
 But what if we want to say the person IS weird?
 There is no word for `is` in Toki Pona, so we can say `jan li nasa`, where `li` is a \~grammatical indicator\~, indicating the next word is a \~finite verb\~.
 Don't worry if these words scare you, for now just remember that we can use words in different ways, and we're gonna need ways to indicate which way we intend to use the words, to avoid ambiguity, which is important.
 In the words of Jan Misali, Toki Pona is not ambiguous, it is just vague.

 #### Ok sorry, a bit more on grammatical indicators